ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/security.rst

   ));

-If your form submits to a different site you should ensure that you are not leaking the user's csrf token.
+If your form submits to a different site you should ensure that you are not leaking the user's CSRF token.
 You can either do this by manually creating the form open tag or setting the 'secure' option for the ``form_declaration()`` method to ``FALSE``. ::